Welcome to YOUthDIG!

 What is included in the travel grant and accommodation grants?

-If your application is successful, you are offered a travel and/or accommodation grant to attend YOUthDIG and EuroDIG 2025 in Strasbourg, France.
+If your application is successful, you are offered a travel and/or accommodation grant to attend YOUthDIG and EuroDIG 2026 in Brussels, Belgium.
 You must attend the pre-event webinars, YOUthDIG (including social programme) and EuroDIG (including mandatory sessions) in full to receive your reimbursement.
 You will pay your travel in advance and we reimburse you on successful completion after the event.
 We reimburse return travel from your country of residence Airport A to Airport B in the host country, and will provide shared accommodation.
-You are responsible for any costs related to COVID-requirements, insurance, visa, travel to and from your national airport, local transportation in Strasbourg, and daily needs.
+You are responsible for any costs related to health-requirements, insurance, visa, travel to and from your national airport, local transportation in Brussels, and daily needs.
 We ask participants to keep costs as low as possible, this will give us the opportunity to invite more participants to join us.

 For those who are staying with us in the YOUthDIG accommodation, breakfast is served on all days.

-On 8 May, we will have a welcome reception however you will organise your own dinner.
+On 22 May, we will have a welcome drink however you will organise your own dinner.

-9-11 May (YOUthDIG), we will provide a social programme and dinner, but you are responsible for your own lunch.
+23-25 May (YOUthDIG), we will provide a social programme and dinner on all days

 Am I eligible to apply?